Luigi Richetto: Discovery of bodies and arrest

 In addition, a blunt instrument wound to the upper part of the skull on the vertex shows that this woman was knocked out with a blunt instrument such as a hammer.

 On the left breast, there are numerous bruises produced in the living or during the agonic period, which seem to indicate strong pressures and as a strangely special mark.
-On January 8th, Marceline Luce-Catinot recognized the head exhibited in the morgue as that of her mother, Augustine Penet.
-She stated that in the neighborhood where the body was found, she only knew a certain Louis, who worked as a janitor for a local branch of the Camillians.
+On 8 January, Marceline Luce-Catinot recognized the head exhibited in the morgue as that of her mother, Augustine Penet.
+She stated that in the neighbourhood where the body was found, she only knew a certain Louis, who worked as a janitor for a local branch of the Camillians.

 Following a quick search of Richetto's home on the next day, the policemen found issues of the newspaper L'Autorité, dating from the same period as the ones used to wrap Mrs. Penet's remains.
 Having learned that Richetto had served time in Italy, the deputy requested his arrest.
-During the complete search that followed, many bloodstains were found on the floor between two rooms, women's stocking marked AC, and a receipt signed "Madame Delorme".
+During the complete search that followed, many bloodstains were found on the floor between two rooms, a woman's stocking marked AC, and a receipt signed "Madame Delorme".
 Behind Richetto's lodge, a large quantity of lime mixed with sawdust was discovered.
-Other compromising clues were also found: a 34-cm long kitchen knife, stuck in the ground on the Camillian property, a suitcase emitting a foul odor and stained with lime and sawdust.
+Other compromising clues were also found: a 34-cm long kitchen knife, stuck in the ground on the Camillian property, a suitcase emitting a foul odour and stained with lime and sawdust.
 After examining the attic, the authorities found that it had been saturated with blood and human fat.

-On January 26, more human remains were found in hedge on Chemin des Graviers, in Saint-Fons.
+On 26 January, more human remains were found in a hedge on Chemin des Graviers, in Saint-Fons.